davvi/Hardway3/README.md

 Note that this one doesn't start with #!/usr/bin/env python.. after completing the exersise listed on Zed's website, try to learn why I've not done this.

+ex26.py

+This file has been ported to pythong 3 ..
+However I have left Zed's errors in there as intended for this excersise..
+Please go through and fix the errors.